 [Tenet] 1.
 Society is divided into dominant, oppressor groups and subordinate, oppressed groups along lines of race, class, gender, sexuality, gender identity, etc…

-First, I would note that critical theorists, whether past or present, are not attempting to invent divisions, nor haphazardly dub one group “oppressor” and another “oppressed” based upon theory or ideology.
-Rather, they are explicitly seeking to find the actual, local, and historical causes of existing inequalities, whatever they may be, and craft new discourses, narratives, and social actions to remediate them.
-Knowledge of such existing inequities is a product of empirical research, guided by egalitarian values, and is not the product of philosophical speculation.
+First, I would note that critical theorists, whether past or present, are not attempting to invent divisions, carve people up into groups, nor haphazardly dub one group “oppressor” and another “oppressed” based upon theory or ideology.
+Rather, they are explicitly seeking to find the actual, local, and historical causes of EXISTING, socially constructed groups and group memberships, whatever they may be, identify the imposed hierarchies and resulting inequalities, and craft new discourses, narratives, and social actions to remediate them.
+Knowledge of such existing group inequities is a product of empirical research, guided by egalitarian values, and is not the product of philosophical speculation.
 We can demonstrate, for example, vast disparities within our own particular social context between Black and White Americans.
-If we commit to obscuring the socio-historical distinction between these “groups,” we are blinded to the deep divide along the “color-line” and are left unable to alleviate the suffering which has been engendered along it.
+If we commit to obscuring the socio-historical distinction between these groups, we are blinded to the deep divide along the centuries long, socially created “color-line” and are left unable to alleviate the suffering which has been engendered along it.